skynette/hot_or_not/README.md

 # Hot-or-Not
+Hot or Not is a rating site that allows users to rate
+the attractiveness of photos submitted voluntarily by others

 Fun project for anyone to contribute to
 Hot or Not
 upvote if the picture is hot or downvote if not